Emergomycosis: Cause

-It is caused by the Emergomyces species, a novel dimorphic fungus, previously classified under the genus Emmonsia.
+Emergomycosis is caused by the Emergomyces species, a dimorphic fungus, previously classified under the genus Emmonsia.
 Following a revised taxonomy in 2017 based on DNA sequence analyses, five of these Emmonsia-like fungi have been placed under the separate genus Emergomyces.
 These include Emergomyces pasteurianus, Emergomyces africanus, Emergomyces canadensis, Emergomyces orientalis and Emergomyces europaeus.

-Emergomyces africanus was previously known as Emmonsia africanus, which has similar features to Histoplasma spp. and the family of Ajellomycetaceae.

-The disease has been observed among people who have a weakened immune system and risk factors include HIV, organ transplant and steroid use.

-Mechanism
+Emergomyces africanus causes over 2/3 of documented human cases of emergomycosis.
+Cases in Europe are much rarer, but when they do occur, they are usually due to E. pasteurianus.

-The fungus is found in soil and is released in the air.
+The fungus is found in soil, where it normally lives as a mold that does not cause disease.
 Transmission is by breathing in fungal spores from the air.
 Inside the body it converts to yeast-like cells which then cause disease and invade beyond the lungs.
-In people with HIV, Emmonsiosis has been associated with Immune reconstitution inflammatory syndrome following initiating antiretroviral treatment.
+In people with HIV, Emergomycosis has been associated with Immune reconstitution inflammatory syndrome following initiating antiretroviral treatment.

+The fungus only undergoes its transformation into yeast once it reaches the terminal (deep) portions of the lungs.
+It does not actually cause significant respiratory infection in most cases, but rather tends to spread hematogenously or possibly through lymphatics to other organs, where it can cause life-threatening infections such as endocarditis.

+The disease is most commonly observed among people who have a weakened immune system and risk factors include HIV, organ transplant and steroid use.
+It is especially associated with HIV+ individuals with CD4+ T-cell counts under 100 cells/mm^{3}.